huwdp/huwcode-documentation/docs/array.md

 # Array

-INSERT DESCRIPTION OF AN ARRAY
+Arrays in HuwCode are ordered map.
+Each entry in an array contains a key and a value.
+Individual entries are referenced by key.
+Arrays can be used to store lists of data by key and value.
+Value in this case can be any type within HuwCode such as a Number, String or Array.

 ## Create an array

-array()
+**Syntax**
+`array()`

 Array function returns an array.
 Array function requires 0 arguments.

 Associative Array is an abstact collection of key, value pairs.
-The internal implementation of the array within HuwCode is implemented with std::unordered_map.
+The internal implementation of the array within HuwCode is implemented with [std::map](https://en.cppreference.com/w/cpp/container/map).

 ```
 let list = array();